theMadCatter/PowerSDR-2.8.0-SDR-1000/Readme.txt

 Forked 10.03.2017
-In progress changes as of 10.03.2017 (KD0CQ):
-Working to add Win7 x64 LPT compatibility via HighRez.co.uk's InOut32.dll and InOut64.dll.
+In progress changes as of 10.03.2017 (KD0CQ): attempt to add Win7 x64 direct LPT compatibility.
-Also it needs a bug fix for external device control.
+Also fix for external device control.
 Will not key an amp or transverter.

 This project was started 1/1/2016 by Darrin Kohn KE9NS and is based upon